kevinpurdy/kevinpurdy.github.io/_posts/2014-04-18-a-personal-tour-of-the-queens-of-the-stone-age-discography.markdown

 ---
 layout: post
-title: A Personal Tour of the Queens of the Stone Age Discography
+title: A Biographical Tour of the Queens of the Stone Age Discography
 published: true
 ---